 Invokana™ (generic name: canagliflozin) belongs to a class of drug called SGLT2 inhibitors.
 Doctors prescribe Invokana to regulate blood sugar levels in type 2 diabetes patients.
 However, studies show SGLT2 inhibitors seriously increase ketoacidosis risks — a condition that’s otherwise extremely rare for type 2 diabetics.
 Read on to learn more about other potentially severe Invokana side effects, including foot, toe and lower limb amputations.

-Plaintiffs now allege Janssen Pharmaceuticals (a subsidiary of manufacturer Johnson & Johnson) knowingly withheld information about harmful Invokana side effects.
-Injured patients accuse Janssen of negligence for health complications such as kidney damage, blood clots, diabetic ketoacidosis and renal failure.
+Plaintiffs now allege Janssen Pharmaceuticals (a Johnson & Johnson subsidiary) knowingly withheld information about harmful Invokana side effects.
+Injured patients are now suing over Invokana side effects like kidney damage, lost toes as well as feet, diabetic ketoacidosis and renal failure.

 Invokana Side Effects: Kidney Failure